 An American-educated social scientist from Ontario, King was recruited to work as a bureaucrat in Ottawa’s newly-created Department of Labour.
-His formal political career began in 1908, when he was first elected to parliament and served as minister of labour under Prime Minister Wilfrid Laurier (1841-1919).
-When Laurier died in 1919, King was elected to replace him as Liberal leader, a post he would hold for a record-breaking 29 years.
+His political career began in 1908, when he was first elected to parliament and served as minister of labour under Prime Minister Wilfrid Laurier (1841-1919).
+When Laurier died in 1919, King was elected to replace him as Liberal leader, a post he would hold for a staggering 29 years.

 King’s final stint as PM overlapped with World War II (1939-1945).
 Though King had infamously described Adolph Hitler (1889-1945) as a man of peace after a 1937 meeting, once Britain declared war he became steadfast in opposition to the Nazi regime.
 A close friend of both President Franklin Roosevelt (1882-1945) and Britain’s Winston Churchill (1874-1965), King often served as an intermediary between the two men, and instigated the integration of Canada and the United States into a shared defense alliance.
-Over a million Canadians would fight overseas, but King famously avoided imposing a national draft until the war’s final days, aware of how unpopular the conflict was in Quebec.
+Over a million Canadians fought heroically overseas, but King famously avoided imposing a national draft until the war’s final days, aware of how unpopular the conflict was in Quebec.

 After the war’s end, King presided over the beginning of a post-war economic boom born from an increase in wartime manufacturing and spending.
-In 1948 he stepped down in favor of his attorney general, Louis St. Laurent (1882-1973), and died a year later.
+In 1948 he finally stepped down in favor of his attorney general, Louis St. Laurent (1882-1973), and died a year later.